 - Collaborating with another student during the exam;

 - Plagiarism, which means representing the work of others as your own;

-- Falsification, which means modifying, without authorization, an exam, assignment, discussion board posting, etc. for the purpose of obtaining additional credit;
+- Falsification, which means modifying, without authorization, an exam, assignment, discussion forum posting, etc. for the purpose of obtaining additional credit;

 - Knowingly using, buying, selling, stealing or soliciting any of the contents of an exam;

 - Taking a test for another student or permitting another student to take a test for oneself;

 - Any action taken by a student or proctor that does not comply with the National Payroll Institute's prescribed instructions for assignments, discussion forum postings, and/or exams;